lerina/lerina.github.io/html/lrn/code/secure_coding/fastpaced_rust01.md

 ](https://blog.rust-lang.org/2022/01/13/Rust-1.58.0.html#captured-identifiers-in-format-strings)

 see also:
 [print!()](https://doc.rust-lang.org/std/macro.print.html).
-ItseEquivalent to println!() except that a newline is not printed at the end of the message.
+It's equivalent to println!() except that a newline is not printed at the end of the message.
 [eprint!()](https://doc.rust-lang.org/std/macro.eprint.html) to print error and progress messages.

 ### Reading User Input from the Terminal